antoineallard/clean_bibliography/README.md

+## Clean bibliography

 This modules provides a set of functions to clean and check bibfiles to their use in publications.

+### Examples

 The functionalities of the module are illustrated via the following scripts:

 - [clean_bibfile.py](examples/clean_bibfile.py): Removes superfluous fields (which are not included in [fields_to_keep.json]) from a specified bib file and abbreviates the journal names, if applicable (see [abbreviations.txt]).